mackelec/SlewRateLimiter/README.md

 #include "SlewRateLimiter.h"

-// Initialize with a higher smoothing level, rate limit, hysteresis band, and an adaptive slope SlewRateLimiter myLimiter(SRL_SMOOTHING_16, 10, 3, 50);
+// Initialize with a higher smoothing level, rate limit, hysteresis band, and an adaptive slope
+// Adaptive slope has a base of 128.  so a value of 128 will give a slopw of 1 SlewRateLimiter myLimiter(SRL_SMOOTHING_16, 10, 3, 50);

 void setup() {